Gabriel (footballer, born 1990)

-Gabriel Santana Pinto or simply Gabriel (born 6 January 1990) is a Brazilian footballer who plays as an attacking midfielder for Mirassol.
+Gabriel Santana Pinto or simply Gabriel (born 6 January 1990) is a Brazilian footballer who plays as an attacking midfielder for Sporting Cristal.

 Career

 Flamengo

 On 10 January 2013 Flamengo signed Gabriel from Bahia, acquiring 50% of his economic rights for R$6.7 million.

 Sport (loan)

 Since the end of the 2017 season Gabriel began to lose space in the Flamengo's first team.
 As result of that he was loaned to Sport on 15 January 2018 to play at the club until the end of the 2018 season.